5 main causes of back pain

 Injuries and Accidents Here the cause of back pain is pretty evident - everything from lifting injuries, car accidents, sports-related injuries to fractures caused by falls and accidents.
 Being aware of how you can get injured and help prevent repetitive injury is important.

-(I see this one more and more) - Just as your personality responds to stress in many ways so does your body.
+Stress (I see this one more and more) Just as your personality responds to stress in many ways so does your body.
 Tension in the muscles can have knock on effects on the nerves, ligaments and the joint to which those muscles attach.
-This can cause pain and pressure on the organs that the tight muscle surrounds.
+This can cause back pain and pressure on the organs that the tight muscle surrounds.

-The materials contained on this website are provided for general information and educational purposes only and do not constitute medical advice on any particular individual situation.
+While the content and materials contained in the articles on this website have been written & researched by Sally Ann Quirke, a professional, practising & fully qualified Chartered Physiotherapist (Physical Therapist) based in Ireland, they are provided for general information and educational purposes only.
+They do not constitute medical advice on any particular individual situation.
 Please see your Chartered Physiotherapist or other medical practitioner for full and individual consultation.